 The Oz star will take on the iconic role of Resident Evil‘s famed virologist known for his cold demeanor.
 Fans of the John Wick franchise know Reddick can be cool under pressure.
 He also strikes an imposing presence, all while being naturally charismatic.
 And fans of The Wire watched him outmaneuver numerous foes and pitfalls with a deft hand.
 We wouldn’t want to cross any of his characters anymore than we would want to cross Resident Evil‘s most Machiavellian character.
 Reddick should make for a perfect Albert Wesker.

-Andrew Dabb (Supernatural) serves as showrunner and executive producer on the series.
+Andrew Dabb serves as showrunner and executive producer on the series, which will consist of eight one-hour episodes.
 Fellow executive producers include Robert Kulzer and Oliver Berben of Constantin Film, the studio behind the show.
 As well as Mary Leah Sutton, who also serves as a writer.

 Resident Evil season one debuts on Netflix on July 14.